-Explosion hits near diplomatic area in Afghanistan
+9 killed in blast near foreign embassies in Afghanistan

 Story highlights

-- Blast caused by a suicide attack near the German Embassy, officials say
+- Blast caused by a suicide attack near the German Embassy

-Kabul, Afghanistan (CNN)A huge explosion hit near foreign embassies in Kabul on Wednesday morning, leaving at least 67 people injured, Afghan officials said.
+Kabul, Afghanistan (CNN)A huge explosion hit near foreign embassies in Kabul on Wednesday morning, killing at least nine and injuring 100 others, Afghan officials said.

+Video from the scene showed a massive plume of smoke and emergency vehicles speeding toward it.
+Sounds of screams, blaring sirens and traffic pierced the morning sky.

+Bystanders lifted an injured man from the back of a pickup as others hovered nearby in bloody clothes, some pressing pieces of cloth to their wounds.

 The blast was caused by a suicide attack near the German Embassy, according to Najib Danish, a spokesman for the interior ministry.
-The health ministry said the people injured were taken to various hospitals, but it did not give any word on fatalities.
+The health ministry said the people injured were taken to various hospitals.

 "By God's grace, Indian Embassy staff are safe in the massive #Kabul blast," India's foreign minister, Sushma Swaraj, tweeted.